Al Bidda: The 1852 blockade and the Qatari-Bahraini War

+The Battle of Al Wajbah

 Around early 1871, the town became a base of operations for Bedouins resisting Ottoman rule after they established a foothold in Eastern Arabia that year.
 By December 1871, Emir Jassim bin Mohammed authorized the Ottomans to send 100 troops and equipment to Al Bidda.
 Shortly after, Qatar was assimilated as a province of the Ottoman Empire, and Al Bidda was recognized as the official provincial capital.

 Al Bidda Fort served as the final stronghold for Ottoman troops in the 1893 Battle of Al Wajbah.
 They surrendered after Jassim bin Mohammed's troops cut off the town's water supply and besieged the fortress.
 An Ottoman report compiled the same year reported that Al Bidda and Doha had a combined population of 6,000 inhabitants, jointly referring to both towns by the name of 'Katar'.
 Al Bidda was classified as the western section of Katar, and was stated to have mainly accommodated members of the Al Kuwari and Soudan tribes.

 20th century

 In J.G.
 Lorimer's Gazetteer of the Persian Gulf first published in 1908, he describes Al Bidda as a large town which is a natural harbor due to its reefs, but states that vessels of more than 15 feet draft cannot pass.
 The land is described as stony desert 40 or 50 ft above sea-level.
+At this time, according to Lorimer, "Bidda and Doha had joined together and were regarded as districts within a single large conurbation of districts which was then collectively known as Doha".
 The majority of its inhabitants, who were said to be involved in pearl fishing, were composed of Qatari tribes, such as the Al-Soudan, Bahraini shopkeepers and immigrants from Al-Hasa.
-Al Bidda was incorporated as a district in the Doha municipality in the late 20th century.
+Doha municipality was officially established in 1963, with Al Bidda as part of it.